Uricchio lab

 • July 2023: Alejandro Calderon presented his work on adaptation rates in multivoltine insects at SISG at the Univsersity of Washington.
 Congrats Alejandro!
 Kasturi presents in front of her poster at a Gordon Conference on Microbial Ecology

-• July 2023 Kasturi Lele presented her work on community assembly of microbes found in sourdough starters.
+• July 2023 Kasturi Lele presented her work on community assembly of microbes at a Gordon Conference on Microbial Ecology.
 Congrats Kasturi!
 Kasturi presents in front of her poster at a Gordon Conference on Microbial Ecology

 • June 2023: Congratulations to Kasturi Lele, who passed her qualifying exam today!
 Her projects address microbial community assembly dynamics using both modeling and experiments.